How to Start a Self-Hosted Chain

 Make Standard Chain Configurations

-- Configure your Pinnacle Chain parameters based on your particular tradeoffs.
+- Configure your DEVIUM Chain parameters based on your particular tradeoffs.
 You'll need to configure the rollup, batcher, and proposer for optimal performance.

 - Update your batcher to post transaction data within blobs instead of call data to maximize your fee savings.

-- Enable snap sync on your Pinnacle Chain to significantly improve the experience and speed of syncing an PNCStack node.
+- Enable snap sync on your DEVIUM Chain to significantly improve the experience and speed of syncing an DEVIUM Stack node.

 Set Public RPC Endpoint

-- Set the public RPC Endpoint, so your Pinnacle Chain can handle large volumes of RPC requests from your users.
+- Set the public RPC Endpoint, so your DEVIUM Chain can handle large volumes of RPC requests from your users.

 Enable Analytics for Onchain Data

-- Enable analytics tracking for your Pinnacle Chain, to immediately generate onchain metrics after mainnet launch.
+- Enable analytics tracking for your DEVIUM Chain, to immediately generate onchain metrics after mainnet launch.

 Test Your Chain

-Before launching on Mainnet, thoroughly test and debug Pinnacle Chain contracts, features, and security.
+Before launching on Mainnet, thoroughly test and debug DEVIUM Chain contracts, features, and security.
 Here are your options.

 Use a Block Explorer